skrattaren/apf.rst/apf.rst

   Killing dragons by shooting a magical arrow in a special location is a standard cliche of mythology and fantasy fiction.
-One of the best-known contemporary examples can be found in Tolkien's "`The Hobbit`_", where Bard kills the dragon Smaug with a special black arrow.
+One of the best-known contemporary examples can be found in Tolkien's **The Hobbit**, where Bard kills the dragon Smaug with a special black arrow.

 - [p.
 278/252] "'All for one!' [...]
 'All for one what?' said Nobby."